ctrueden/ctrueden.github.io/_pages/deus/SessionSat01.md

 We land on the asteroid.
 Everyone except Rae puts on space suits to head out onto the asteroid.
 Max isn't using an air tank with his suit.
 Matt comments on this and the doctor seems surprised by it as well.

-The folks outside find ((NPCJosef|some sort of dead man)) with a gross rotting, withered, twisted hand.
+The folks outside find [some sort of dead man](NPCJosef) with a gross rotting, withered, twisted hand.
 They take the man back to the ship.

 They come back carrying the body, not in a suit.
 Bryant goes and gets a kitchen knife and cuts the man's hand off.
 The man screams and sits up.
 He is bleeding but not as badly as would be expected.
 Bryant starts talking to DEE about &quot;ejecting the cargo.&quot;